 Cons

-Employer Perception: Some hiring managers and licensing boards may question the rigor of online programs if clinical experience standards are not clearly met.
+Employer perception: Some hiring managers and licensing boards may scrutinize online programs more closely if clinical experience standards are unclear.
+Clear documentation can reduce this concern.

 Does getting licensed with an online applied behavior analysis degree affect salary?